Best Software

 Native Salesforce Apps (Deepest Integration)

 Native apps are built on the Salesforce platform itself.
 They appear directly in your Salesforce UI as if they were part of the product.
 Reps never leave Salesforce to create, send, or track contracts.
-The three leading native CLM apps: Conga CLM (number one paid CLM on AppExchange for 10+ years), DocuSign CLM (tight eSignature-to-Salesforce integration), and PandaDoc (strong native presence for sales teams).
+The three leading native CLM apps: Conga CLM (which Conga's own materials describe as the top paid CLM app on AppExchange over more than a decade), DocuSign CLM (tight eSignature-to-Salesforce integration), and PandaDoc (strong native presence for sales teams).

 The advantages: seamless user experience, real-time data sync, no context switching.
 The trade-offs: higher cost, possible need for a Salesforce admin, and tighter lock-in to the Salesforce ecosystem.